RulezCore/ReactMovieDb/src/utils/readme.md

 ## **Installation:**

-To run this project need create a file into /utils with this lines:
+To run this project need create a file into /utils named constants.js with this lines:

     export const  URL_API  =  "https://api.themoviedb.org/3";